NourEldinShobier/pmvvm/README.md

   <img height="400" src="https://i.imgur.com/5Ve6Sxi.png">
 </p>

 PMVVM is a Flutter package for simple and scalable state management based on the MVVM pattern, it uses Provider & Hooks under the hood.
-PMVVM serves the same purpose as Redux, but unlike Redux it doesn’t require too much boilerplate.
+PMVVM serves the same purpose BloC, but unlike BloC it doesn’t require too much boilerplate.

 It's worth mentioning that the package adopts some concepts from the Stacked package, but with a much simpler and cleaner approach.